9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 How emotional response is shaped

-1. When we’re young, our emotional nervous system is designed to be trained.
-As in, trained to ‘turn up’ or ‘turn down’ in appropriate amounts, for appropriate lengths of time and in appropriate situations.
+1. When we’re young, our emotional nervous system need helps to fully develop.
+Develop as in, it needs to learn when to ‘turn up’ or ‘turn down’ in what amounts, for appropriate lengths of time and in appropriate situations.
 In other words, our emotional response is designed to learn to differentiate its activation.

 The creation of regulating (soothing) coping mechanisms

-4. So as we grow up, in order to manage those uncomfortable, ‘untrained’ effects, we learned strategies to cope with, soothe or manage them.
+4. So as we grow up, in order to manage those highly uncomfortable, ‘under-developed’ effects, we learned strategies to cope with, soothe or manage them.